Deciding to start a small business is no easy or small decision.

 If you’ve decided or currently are a small business owner, there’s a few things you may have realized within your first “guinea pig year,” that you may or may not have been completely prepared for.
 Don’t fret—we’re here to help!
-Here are five things you should or may have learned in your first year as an entrepreneur.
-Check them out below, and let us know which ones you’ve definitely learned (and mastered).
+Here are five things you should or may have learned in your first year of entrepreneurship.
+Check them out below, and let us know which ones you’ve definitely learned (and even mastered).

 Just Keep Going— Don’t Give Up

 Giving up is so easy—it’s literally the easiest thing you can do as an entrepreneur.
 As an entrepreneur, your first year is going to be extremely tough.
 The downfalls, the setbacks, the mishaps—they all will happen, but you have to keep going!
 Don’t allow the feeling of defeat to consume your business or mindset.
 Be persistent in all that you do, and keep in mind that your business is like your baby– both take lots of nurturing, care and attention and you don’t want to give up on either of them!

 Surround Yourself with Those that Magnify Your Energy

 The transformation of energy is real.
 Who you surround yourself with and allow yourself to keep company with is extremely important—especially for your business.
 When you’re surrounded by positive and optimistic people, you are able to be present, and present your absolute best self.
 Being around those that are passionate, driven, and motivated will only cause you to feel the exact same way, so keep those kind of people around!